Spotlight on David Manley

 The Northern Beaches is home to a higher than average percentage of artists, creatives and cultural workers.

-Our local creative community generated $1,16m in economic output and $790 million in value added for the Northern Beaches Council area in 2018/19 (4.2% of Greater Sydney's total Cultural and Creative Sector value).
+Our local creative community generated $915 million in value added for the Northern Beaches in 2022/23.
+This is 6.1% of total Gross Value Added, above the Greater Sydney average (5.1%).
 Our artists and creatives are the drivers of a vibrant local economy.

 Keep in touch with arts and creativity on the Northern Beaches with Creative News.